allietealfano/auditorytrainingappupdated/README.md

 This will automatically install the Node Package Manager (NPM).

+It is also necessary to be able to run git commands in your terminal (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), or use the dektop app (https://desktop.github.com/).

-After Node.js is installed, you will need to clone the GitHub repository onto your local machine:
+After Node.js is installed, and you can run git commands/or the app, you will need to clone the GitHub repository to your local machine:

 ```